vitalab/vitalab.github.io/deep-learning/_posts/2017-08-21-instance-salient-object.md

   venue:   "CVPR 2017"
 ---

-Instead of only doing salient object detection, this paper also segment different salient objects into different instances.
+Instead of only doing salient object detection, the method proposed in this paper also segment different salient objects into different instances.

 ![](/deep-learning/images/salient-instance/idea.jpg)

 # Contributions

 1. A new dataset (1000 images of instance-level salient objects).
-2. A multi-scale segmentation networks.
+2. A multi-scale segmentation network.

 # Framework
 ![](/deep-learning/images/salient-instance/framework.jpg)

-1. A multi-scale segmentation network is used to compute the saliency map and contours.
+1. A multi-scale segmentation network is used to compute the saliency map and contour map.
 2. The multiscale combinatorial grouping (MCG) algorithm [[1]](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/mcg/resources/MCG_CVPR2014.pdf) was used to generate object proposals, and the subset optimization method [[2]](http://users.eecs.northwestern.edu/~xsh835/assets/cvpr2016_sod.pdf) selected the final salient proposals.
-3. A fully connected CRF step [[3]](https://arxiv.org/abs/1210.5644) was adopted to get the final instance segmenation.
+3. A fully connected CRF step [[3]](https://arxiv.org/abs/1210.5644) was adopted to get the final instance segmentation.

 ### 1. Multiscale segmentation network
-- A U-Net like network architecture
-- fusing segmentation result of multi-scale
+- A U-Net like network architecture fusing segmentation result from multiple scales.

 ![](/deep-learning/images/salient-instance/msnet_1.jpg)